We now have an FAQ list that we hope will help

-TruPredictallows for a more accurate, repeatable calculation of an organization’s Price to Win.
-This allows for more informed bids, faster win strategy development, more understanding of your competition and ultimately, a higher probability of winning competitive bids.
+TruPredict®allows a more accurate, repeatable calculation of an organization’s Price to Win.
+This allows for more informed bids, faster win strategy development, more understanding of your competition, and, ultimately, a higher probability of winning competitive bids.

 What tools & approaches do organizations currently use?

-Organizations currently use a range of tools from very general analytics tools (i.e. Excel) to very specific cost estimating tools.
-These tools vary in their capability to produce standardized outputs, to facilitate consistent approach, or include a range of outcomes.
+Organizations currently use a range of tools, from very general analytics tools (i.e., Excel) to very specific cost estimating tools.
+These tools vary in their capability to produce standardized outputs, facilitate consistent approaches, or include a range of outcomes.
 Most existing tools also do not explicitly include other competitors in their analysis – instead focusing solely on their own organization’s bid.